-Despite having open equity positions with a value of more than \$100 million as of December 29, 2017, the account statement shows that the vast majority of these holdings were purchased using margin and that KFYield's account value was actually \$4.734 million as of December 29, 2017.
-In other words, the liquidation of the account would have generated less than \$5 million in net proceeds.
-The fund's reported NAV of roughly \$4.7 million as of December 31, 2017, differs by over \$25 million compared to the total assets represented in the Bloomberg report for the same time period.
+Despite having open equity positions with a value of more than \$100 million as of December 29, 2017, the account statement shows that the vast majority of these holdings were purchased using margin and that the account value was actually \$4.734 million as of December 29, 2017.
+In other words, the account's liquidation would have generated less than \$5 million in net proceeds.
+The fund's reported NAV of roughly \$4.7 million (and thus value of its investment holdings) as of December 31, 2017, differs by over \$25 million compared to the total assets represented in the Bloomberg report for the same time period.
 Similarly, the account's annual decline of over 27% during 2017 is significantly different than the 1.04% increase represented in the Bloomberg report for the same period.
 The Receiver has made requests to Williams' counsel for more information and clarification regarding the calculation of investment performance for KFYield but has, to date, not received any formal response.

-iii.
+ii.
 Apparent Shortfall